top of page

 Bantam Brahmas are nearly as old as their large fowl counterparts, and are simply a miniaturized version.
 Feathered feet and all.

 I find their mellow temperaments and sweet personalities quite endearing.
 A good breed to start with in your backyard flock, even with children.
+I have not had the roosters have issues with human aggression.

 At left is the dark pullet that won Best of Variety (BV) at the 150th Anniversary Ohio Nationals in November 2023.